 - Avoid integrating everything in the world for phase 1: Best practice is to build the system with standard functionality first.
 Get used to it, then add advanced feature requirements during phase 2.

 - Avoid building custom scripts & workflows unless you really have to.
 The reality is that your team needs to adapt to the ERP system’s best practices designated for your industry.

-- Data migration (delete test data, import complete data sets for system go live)
+- Data migration (delete test data, import complete data sets for a system go live)